Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Introduction

 \subsection{Trace Properties}

 In the case of scalar conservation laws with a convex flux, it is known the Kru\v{z}kov entropy solution regularizes from $L^\infty$ into $BV$ \cite{kruzkov,oleinik}.
 However, for multidimensional scalar conservation laws, it is well known that solutions may not be $BV$, but still display striking regularization properties (see \cite{lions_perthame_tadmor1,panov,kwon_vasseur,vasseur_trace,chen_frid,chen_rascle,delellis_otto_westdickenberg,silvestre} and references therein).
-One of the earliest examples of this phenomenon is the fractional Sobolev regularization implied by the kinetic formulation introduced by \cite{lions_perthame_tadmor1}.
-Thereafter, the kinetic formulation was used by \cite{vasseur_trace} to show a one-sided trace property for solutions, which was later strengthened in \cite{panov, kwon_vasseur}.
+One of the earliest examples of this phenomenon is the fractional Sobolev regularization implied by the kinetic formulation introduced by Lions, Perthame, and Tadmor in \cite{lions_perthame_tadmor1}.
+Thereafter, the kinetic formulation was used by Vasseur in \cite{vasseur_trace} to show a one-sided trace property for solutions, which was later strengthened in \cite{panov, kwon_vasseur}.
 In particular, this implies that solutions have well-defined boundary values along lower dimensional hyper-surfaces, and these boundary values are obtained in a strong topology.

-On the other hand, for $2\times 2$ systems, not only is regularization unknown for a generic system, but we lack even specific examples of systems known to possess regularizing effects, excepting the fractional Sobolev regularization for \eqref{eqn:Euler} implied by the kinetic formulation introduced in \cite{lions_perthame_tadmor2}.
+On the other hand, for $2\times 2$ systems, not only is regularization unknown for a generic, non-Temple-class system, but we lack even specific examples of systems known to possess regularizing effects, excepting the fractional Sobolev regularization for \eqref{eqn:Euler} implied by the kinetic formulation introduced by Lions, Perthame, and Tadmor in \cite{lions_perthame_tadmor2}.
 We are aware of exactly one trace theorem: in \cite{vasseur_kinetic}, Vasseur shows any bounded solution $u$ to \eqref{eqn:Euler} satisfies $u\in C(0,T;L^1_{loc})$, which we interpret as a two-sided trace property in time.
-With the increasingly evident role spatial traces play in the uniqueness and stability theory (see the discussion of uniform traces below), it is rather unsatisfactory that there is not currently an analogue of the more general traces considered in \cite{vasseur_trace} for the system \eqref{eqn:Euler}.
-The first main goal of this paper is to rectify this gap in the literature.
+In light of the increasingly evident role spatial traces play in the uniqueness and stability theory for systems (see the discussion of uniform traces below), the first main goal of this paper is to extend the temporal traces considered by Vasseur in \cite{vasseur_kinetic} to $L^1$-type spatial traces as done in the scalar case in \cite{vasseur_trace}.